ntaraujo/ntaraujo/README.md

 <a href="https://instagram.com/ntaraujo1"><img alt="Instagram" src="https://img.shields.io/badge/Instagram-%23E4405F.svg?style=for-the-badge&logo=Instagram&logoColor=white"/></a>

 Currently, I'm focused on studyng for entrance exams and looking for a vacancy as intern or apprentice.
 Then, some projects are stagnant, but I keep in mind returning to them after this phase.
-Also, it doesn't mean I stopped learning 😄 I don't know even if I would be capable of such thing.
-After having immersed in Python and the Linux world, now I get hooked by C and C++, so I'm getting into that too.
+Also, it doesn't mean I stopped learning 😄

+After having immersed in Python and the Linux world, now I get hooked by C and C++, what I'm constantly practicing!

 ![Views](https://komarev.com/ghpvc/?username=ntaraujo&label=Views)
 ![Repos](https://badges.pufler.dev/repos/ntaraujo)